hashgraph/hedera-transaction-tool/back-end/README.md

 When deploying to a server, it may be desired to use Kubernetes.
 The docker images are currently private.
 They must be created and pushed to an accessible location.
+Examples of the secret files are supplied, the secrets need to be encoded to be set.
 Update the deployment files as needed.

 A helm chart is forthcoming.
 Until then, use the following commands once connected to a cluster: